spfuu/shSonos/README.md

     --  added radio parser for Alsterradio 106.8
     --  some minor bugfixes in Sonos Broker
     --  some minor bugfixes in Cmd client

-v0.5.2     (2015-02-01)

-    --  set new auto-renew timer for event subscription, more debug logs --  set scan interval to 180 sec as default value

-v0.5.1     (2015-01-23)

-    --  Hotfix: error while handling a DIDL item (in SoCo framework)

-v0.5       (2015-01-18)

-    --  interactive command shell added to interact with the speakers directly (see docu) --  commands added: get_playlist, set_playlist (see documentation).
-Its now possible to save and set the playlist for a speaker / zone.
-    --  commands added: 'is_coordinator'[readonly], 'tts_local_mode'[readonly]: please
-        read the documentation
-    --  changed some strings to clarify, that a non-existing or broken GoogleTTS configuration disables only the 'local mode'; the 'streaming mode' is always available
-    --  changed the 'client_list'command: only the uids will be shown --  bugfix: error during processing a Spotify track --  bugfix: an error occurred, if the Broker was started with the '-l' parameter and a previous online speaker went offline
-    --  changed logging handler in daemon.py to global logging handler specified in the config file
-    --  new SoCo version
-    --  new start option "-l"
-        --  this options lists all available Sonos speaker in the network.
-            This is helpful to get the speakers UIDs.

 ## Overview